shopware5/shopware/themes/Frontend/Responsive/README.md

 ### Installing third-party components
 Before installation new third-party components, please run `npm install` in the Responsive theme directory to download all defined dependencies.

 1.)
-To install new dependencies, witch to the Responsive theme directory in your Shopware installation e.g. `themes/Frontend/Responsive`
+To install new dependencies, switch to the Responsive theme directory in your Shopware installation, e.g. `themes/Frontend/Responsive`

 2.)
 Install and save the dependency using `npm install --save <dependency>`